Skip to Content

 The gravy was added later, and voila, one of Canada's most iconic dishes was born!

-The French influence in Montreal has taken this even further to create an even more unique take of poutine, particularly at the Au Pied de Cochon restaurant.
+The French influence in Montreal has taken this even further to create an even more unique take on poutine, particularly at the Au Pied de Cochon restaurant.
 Here, you can order foie gras (duck fat) poutine, where the duck fat is used to make the gravy, as well as the fries, then the finished poutine is served with a generous portion of foie gras.

-For a more traditional poutine, check out one of the many fast-food diners in Montreal like “Patati Patata”.
+For more traditional poutine, check out one of the many fast-food diners in Montreal like “Patati Patata”.

 The Fairmont Bagel

-Montreal also rivals New York City with its own unique style of bagels.
+Montreal also rivals New York City with its unique style of bagels.
 The recipe was initially introduced to the city in 1919 by Russian immigrant Isadore Safman who opened up one of the first bakeries.

-Montreal bagels are smaller, denser and sweeter than their New York cousins, with a larger hole.
-The Montreal style bagel dough includes eggs and honey.
+Montreal bagels are smaller, denser, and sweeter than their New York cousins, with a larger hole.
+The Montreal-style bagel dough includes eggs and honey.
 Honey is also added to the water used for poaching the bagels before they are baked in a wood-fired oven.

 The traditional bagels of Montreal are made with poppy seeds, which get stuck in your teeth and give you an unpleasant black smile.
-To counter this, Montreal bakers created sesame seed bagels, which are lighter in colour, making your smile look infinitely better.
+To counter this, Montreal bakers created sesame seed bagels, which are lighter in color, making your smile look infinitely better.

 bagels one of best foods in montreal